tripleee19/tripleee19.github.io/projects/CC_cluster.md

 ---
 title: Segmentation using Clustering Algorithms
-descriptions: Multiple clustering algorithms were tested to best group observations in data
+descriptions: Testing different algorithms to find the best fit.
 ---

 ## Background